 Simple English definitions for legal terms

-Read a random definition: estate in lands
+Read a random definition: with power

 Term: TITIUS HERES ESTO